tdlight-team/telegram-bot-api/README.md

 ##### Method `getChat`
 The command `getChat` will also try to resolve the username online, if it can't be found locally

+##### Method `deleteMessages`
+The command `deleteMessages` can also delete all the messages with message_id in range between `start` and `end`.
+The `start` parameter MUST be less than the `end` parameter
+Both `start` and `end` must be positive non-zero numbers
+The method will always return `true` as a result, even if the messages cannot be deleted
+This method does not work on private chat or normal groups It is not suggested to delete more than 200 messages per call

+**NOTE**
+The maximum number of messages to be deleted in a single batch is determined by the `max-batch-operations` parameter and is 10000 by default

 ##### Object `Message`
 The `Message` object now has two new fields: